-- 10.24 The Fund's approach to stewardship is one of closely monitored delegation and collaborative action.
+- The Fund's approach to stewardship is one of closely monitored delegation and collaborative action.
 The exercising of ownership rights has been delegated to the Fund's investment managers.
 The Trustees have encouraged the Fund's investment managers to promote good practice through voting and corporate engagement.
 Additional external support on engagement was put in place from December 2019 with the appointment of Sustainalytics and from 1 April 2020 all voting for the segregated equity mandates has been consolidated with proxy voting advisor Glass Lewis as part of the new Sustainalytics arrangement.
-It is expected that the voting guidelines will evolve as a result of ongoing dialogue with Sustainalytics. - 10.25 Voting and engagements delegated to stewardship partners/ managers are regularly monitored through the Fund's participating directly in company meetings, and reviewing/ discussing large holdings/ high risk engagements and votes. - 10.26 The Fund's priority of corporate engagement is public equity, where it participates directly in dialogues with companies through Sustainalytics and collaborative platforms.
+It is expected that the voting guidelines will evolve as a result of ongoing dialogue with Sustainalytics. - 10.29 Voting and engagements delegated to stewardship partners/ managers are regularly monitored through the Fund's participating directly in company meetings, and reviewing/ discussing large holdings/ high risk engagements and votes. - The Fund's priority of corporate engagement is public equity, where it participates directly in dialogues with companies through Sustainalytics and collaborative platforms.
 In other asset classes, including fixed income, private equity/ debt, infrastructure/ real estate and hedge funds/ alternatives, the Fund's participation in corporate dialogues is mainly through managers and in several instances as an active member of the Investment Advisory Boards of these pooled funds.

-- 10.27 The Fund's approach to stewardship also has increasing focus on 'outcomes' to shape positive, real-world impact aligned with the SDGs through ESG integration which focus on identifiable 'financially material' ESG issues and engagement and voting which then encourage companies to address these issues, which are often linked to SDGs. - 10.28 The Fund also invests in a pooled passive equity fund which tracks an underlying index (with the intent of maintaining equity exposure in the most cost-effective fashion), managed by BlackRock.
+The Fund will look to utilise its right to vote, as part of the Fund's engagement efforts. - 10.31 The Fund's approach to stewardship also has increasing focus on 'outcomes' to shape positive, real-world impact aligned with the SDGs through ESG integration which focus on identifiable 'financially material' ESG issues and engagement and voting which then encourage companies to address these issues, which are often linked to SDGs. - The Fund also invests in a pooled passive equity fund which tracks an underlying index (with the intent of maintaining equity exposure in the most cost-effective fashion), managed by BlackRock.
 Because this is a pooled mandate in that the Fund holds units of the BlackRock portfolio rather than directly owning the underlying shares, the manager acts independently with respect to voting and corporate engagement.
 BlackRock provides regular reporting to the Fund which is regularly reviewed by Trustees as part of the monitoring process.